-Last season the artist was a member of the National Opera Studio in London with whom she took part in residencies across the UK showcasing excerpts from a number of roles including title role Rodelinda (Opera North) director Christopher Alden, Magda Sorel The Consul (St John’s Smith Square) director Keith Warner, The Queen of Shemakha The Golden Cockerel and Susanna Khovanshchina (Scottish Opera) director Max Hoehn, Violetta La Traviata, Alice Ford Falstaff, Rosalinde Die Fledermaus, Countessa Le Nozze di Figaro, Romilda Serse (Welsh National Opera) director Emma Jenkins.
+Miss Owen was previously a member of the National Opera Studio in London with whom she took part in residencies across the UK showcasing excerpts from roles including title role Rodelinda (Opera North) director Christopher Alden, Magda Sorel The Consul (St John’s Smith Square) director Keith Warner, The Queen of Shemakha The Golden Cockerel and Susanna Khovanshchina (Scottish Opera) director Max Hoehn, Violetta La Traviata, Alice Ford Falstaff, Rosalinde Die Fledermaus, Countessa Le Nozze di Figaro, Romilda Serse (Welsh National Opera) director Emma Jenkins.

 This biography is for information only and should not be reproduced.